This Day In Literary History

 Miller was fined $500, sentenced to thirty days in jail, blacklisted, and of course, denied a renewal of his passport.
 Fortunately, his conviction was overturned on appeal.

 The Court of Appeals found that he had been deliberately deceived by the HUAC chairman and tricked into incriminating himself, which was a violation of his Fifth Amendment rights.

 Arthur Miller's experience with the House Unamerican Activities Committee would haunt him for the rest of his life.
 Which is why, in the 1970s, he took a personal interest in the famous Barbara Gibbons murder case.

 The victim's son, Peter Reilly, was convicted of her murder based on what most people believed was a coerced confession.
 There was little, if any, actual evidence to prove his guilt.

 Miller, believing that Reilly was innocent and had been railroaded by the Connecticut State Police and the state Attorney General who had prosecuted the case, used his celebrity to draw attention to Reilly's plight.

 The case reminded Miller of his own railroading by the House Unamerican Activities Committee, which would become the House Committee on Internal Security in 1969 and finally be abolished in 1975.

 In December of 1954, by a vote of 67-22, Senator Joseph McCarthy was censured by the Senate for his unethical and illegal conduct.
-Though he would continue to perform his general duties as a Senator for the next two and a half years, his political career was ruined.
+Though he would continue to perform his general duties as a Senator for the next two and a half years, his political career was over.

-Haunted by his fate, McCarthy became a pale shadow of his domineering former self.
+A broken man haunted by his fate, McCarthy became a pale shadow of his domineering former self.
 He drank himself to death, dying in May of 1957 at the age of 48.

 Quote Of The Day